damianlicheri/ml-webapp-using-streamlit-tutorial/README.md

 **Step 2:**

-Again, we will use the Titanic model (your .pkl file) to create a web application that after inserting some passenger features into the form, it predicts if that passenger would survive or not.
+Again, use the .pkl file (model) from your prefered project and build a your machine learning web application.
 This time show your Streamlit new skills to make a beautiful web app.

 **Step 3:**